PhD programme in Medical Technology

 For admission to a PhD programme, the applicant must have a Master's degree or similar in a subject that is relevant to the programme, and a weighted average grade that correspond to A or B according to NTNU's grading scale.

-a) Admission to the PhD programme at the Faculty of Medicine can be granted at any point in time in the academic year, the application deadline is the 1st of every month.
+a) Admission to the PhD programme at the Faculty of Medicine and Health Sciences can be granted at any point in time in the academic year, the application deadline is the 1st of every month.
 In the event of employment as a PhD research fellow, the application for admission must be approved and agreed upon within 3 months of employment start date.

 b) An application for admission (using a standardized form with attachments) must be sent to the department where the student and his or her supervisor have their academic ties.
 The department then quality assures the formal aspects of the application and undertakes an administrative assessment before the application is forwarded to the programme board for the PhD programme in question.

 c) The programme board undertakes an academic assessment of the application and makes it's recommendation to the Faculty as to whether or not the application should be granted.

 e) A candidate whose academic studies belong under a number of PhD programmes can choose which programme to apply to for admission.

 Any financial liabilities and benefits, as well as academic credit, shall belong to the faculty where the candidate is being supervised and has his or her academic ties.